 If there is one lesson that we have learned from account-based marketing (ABM), it’s the fact that customized emails work.

-Remember that people like personalization and custom campaigns.
-In fact, more than 70 percent of people prefer personalized ads that have been tailor-made for them.
+Remember that people like personalization and custom email campaigns.
+Your clients and prospects will typically respond better to personalized ads that have been tailor-made for them.

-This is one way of ensuring that the email address that they gave you is valid.
-It will require the recipient of your email to confirm their email addresses.
-This way, you don’t send emails to fake addresses and hurt your deliverability or get blacklisted.
+Double opt-in is one way of ensuring that the email address that a customer gives to you is valid.
+It will require the recipient of your email to confirm their email address; this way, you don’t send emails to fake addresses and hurt your deliverability or get blacklisted.

-This is one thing that a lot of people frequently forget about.
+This is one area that a lot of people frequently forget about.
 Make sure you have at least 500 characters in your email, so you do not get flagged for spam.
-However, you also need to make sure that your content is not too “wordy” for your ready or you will lose their attention.
+However, you also need to make sure that your content is not too wordy, or you will lose the attention of your recipients.

-Make sure you have enough pictures and graphics to keep the user on your page and make the email read worth their while.
+Make sure you have enough pictures and graphics to keep the user engaged and make the email worth their while.
 Targeted email campaigns can be a great way to ensure your emails are relevant, get in front of the right people, and produce the customer engagement you want.

 For example, we see what happens when a user views or ignores an offer message that was previously sent to their inbox.
 After a particular amount of time, you can automatically send an email depending on the user’s behavior, i.e., if they opened it or not.

 Here’s an excellent way for you to get additional revenue after a sale has been made.
-Send an automated email of an upsell offer containing products that are relevant to the previous purchase.
+Send an automated email detailing an upsell offer featuring products that are relevant to the previous purchase.

-If you draw on previous data, you can include items that have been purchased along with the previously purchased item from other customers.
+If you draw on existing data, you can include items that have been purchased along with the previously purchased item from other customers.

 Sending an email after the first purchase is an excellent way for you to show your customers that you care about them.